 2. Fisheries Science: including marine fish biology, early life history, feeding and trophic dynamics, stock assessment, recruitment and reproduction, fisheries management, aquaculture engineering, stocking and enhancement technologies, aquatic breeding, aquafeeds, and aquatic disease.

 3. Marine Drugs and Bioproducts: including marine medicinal bioresources, bioactive natural products, pharmacology, drug leads, drugs, and bioproducts.

 4. Food Science & Biological Technology：including the study of seafood nutrition; the theories and technologies associated with seafood processing and storage; seafood microbiology and associated issues.
 More widely, this topic covers marine biological technologies, including the development and application of marine bio-energy resources and marine-derived materials (e.g., antifouling agents, medical products, both aqua- and agricultural products).
 Finally, it can also include methods, novel equipment, and technologies associated with applied and ecological marine studies.

-5. Biological Oceanography - Environmental Biology - Ecology: including biological oceanography, interactions between marine organisms, marine ecosystem dynamics, individual ecology and physiological ecology, population ecology, community ecology, ecosystem ecology, restoration ecology, ecotoxicology, marine environmental health and ecological security.
-This section also publishes studies about the development, dissemination and uptake of new methods in any area of biological oceanography, environmental biology and ecology either in terrestrial or aquatic systems.
+5. Biological Oceanography - Environmental Biology - Ecology: including biological oceanography, aquatic ecology across all levels of biological organization, restoration ecology, ecotoxicology, aquatic environmental health and ecological security.
+This section also publishes studies about the development, dissemination and uptake of novel methods in any area of biological oceanography, environmental biology and ecology either in terrestrial or aquatic systems.